Bernedoodle puppies litter

 How big is a full-grown Bernedoodle?

 It may take 18 to 24 months for a Bernedoodle puppy to grow fully and become an adult dog.
-While their size and weight may vary depending on their type; Tiny, Miny, or Standard.
+Their size and weight may vary depending on their type; Tiny, Miny, or Standard.

 A fully grown Tiny Bernedoodle would stand around 15 inches tall at the shoulder and may weigh up to 24 pounds.